 - Property taxes for future periods are reported in both the governmental funds balance sheet and the entity-wide statement of net position.
 Property tax revenues are not recognized prior to the period which they are intended to finance, even if an enforceable lien is in place prior to the beginning of the intended period.
-Thus, property taxes received or receivable as of year-end, which are intended to finance the following fiscal year, are recorded as deferred inflows. - Pension related differences between expected and actual experience and changes in pension assumptions.
+Thus, property taxes received or receivable as of year-end, which are intended to finance the following fiscal year, are recorded as deferred inflows. - Pension related differences between expected and actual experience.